Let's Take A Look At Different Water Purifying Membrane Classifications

 - Chlorine Dioxide

 This post is focused (for now) on the filtration and purification of water with the use of filters and membranes as that's our expertise and we believe the best way to purify water for drinking for residential or commercial application.

-The three predominate membranes used in water filtration industry are Reverse Osmosis (RO), Ultrafiltration (UF), Microfiltration (MF).
+The three predominate membranes used in residential and commercial water filtration process are Reverse Osmosis (RO), Ultrafiltration (UF), Microfiltration (MF).
 In certain specialized cases Nanofiltration (NF) is used.

 The pore size on microfiltration membranes ranges from 0.1 – 5 um, and has the largest pore size of the four main membrane types.
 Its pores are large enough to filter out such things as bacteria, blood cells, flour, talc and many other kinds of fine dust in solution.
 Because its pores are relatively large compared to other membranes, it can be operated under low pressures and therefore low energy.

 · Cold sterilisation of beverages and pharmaceuticals

 · Clearing of fruit juice, wines and beer

 · Separation of bacteria from water (biological wastewater treatment)

 · Pre-treatment of water for nano filtration or Reverse Osmosis

 · Solid-liquid separation for pharmacies or food industries